technofocus-pte/buildmoderniseaiappsdepth/Use case 04/Use case 04.md

     ![](./media/image18.jpeg)

-3. Select **Azure App Service(Windows)** in **Which Azure service would you like to use to host your application?** Screen and click on **Next**.
+3. Select **Azure App Service(Windows)** in **Which Azure service would you like to use to host your application?** screen and click on **Next**.

     ![](./media/image19.jpeg)